-Twirling division is recognised by the Worlf Baton Twirling Federation.
+Twirling division is a provisional member of the World Baton Twirling Federation.

-Twirling division is recognised by the World Federation of National Baton Twirling Association WFNBTA.
+Twirling division is recognised by the World Federation of National Baton Twirling Association WFNBTA e dalla NBTA Europe.

 Baton twirling is a sport involving the manipulation of a metal rod with the hands and body to a co-coordinated routine.
 Competitive Baton Twirling encompasses the manipulation of a metal rod (baton) and the performer’s body to a coordinated program of skills set to music. .
 It is considered a sport and contains many disciplines such as: 1 Baton Twirling, 2-Baton Twirling, 3-Baton Twirling, Artistic Twirl, Freestyle Twirling, Pair Twirling, Teams and Artistic Group.

 There are many varieties of disciplines – including the majorettes who perform at a lower level of difficulty utilizing drill routines while manipulating the baton.
 The baton is an instrument constructed of steel with rubber ends similar in consistency to a vehicle tire.
 It weighs approximately ½ pound and is anywhere from 18-32 inches in length.
 The athlete uses a baton that is sized to the length of their arm from the shoulder to the tip of the fingers.
 It is weighted and balanced for air dynamic flow.